stabnet/Stab/README.md

 Packaging for your favorite distribution would be a welcome contribution!

-## Running aeond
+## Running stabd

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-    ./bin/aeond
+    ./bin/stabd

-To list all available options, run `./bin/aeond --help`.
+To list all available options, run `./bin/stabd --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name